Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

-As already noticed in Remark \ref{rem la cota puede ser tan chica como queramos}, the upper bound in Theorem \ref{teo exist right dom1} can be made arbitrarily small.
+Notice that the upper bounds in Theorem \ref{coro para comp abc1} can be made arbitrarily small for large enough $q\geq 0$.
 Therefore the corresponding block Krylov subspace contains (arbitrarily good) approximate left dominant subspaces.
-Still, the previous results do not provide a practical method to compute such approximate dominant subspaces and the corresponding low rank approximations.
-In this section we revisit Algorithm \ref{algoalgo} without assuming a singular gap, as a practical way to construct such low rank approximations.
-Our approach to deal with this problem is based on approximate right dominant subspaces of a matrix $ A$; indeed, we follow arguments from \cite{WZZ15}.
+Still, the previous results do not provide a practical method to compute such approximate dominant subspaces and the corresponding low-rank approximations.
+In this section we revisit Algorithm \ref{algoalgo} without assuming a singular gap, as a practical way to construct low-rank approximations.
+Our approach to deal with this problem is based on the approximate left dominant subspaces of a matrix $ A$; indeed, we follow arguments from \cite{WZZ15}.